 It’s expensive to train employees but it’s even more so to lose one.
 Figures don’t lie.
 Although employee turnover in the US is at a low 1.4 percent, the fact remains that the cost of losing an employee may cost a company 25 to 250 percent of his annual income.

-happy employees, how to make employees happy, how to have happy employees, happy employee, how to make staff happy, happy staff, how to make happy employees, satisfied employees, how to create happy employees, happy employees are productive employees
+happy employees, how to make employees happy, happy employee, how to have happy employees, happy staff, how to make staff happy, satisfied employees, how to make happy employees, happy employees are productive employees, how to create happy employees

 Do you want to get creative with your business?
 Then give these unique business cards a try.
 For free!